SDG 15 – Life on Land , Mataora Whenua

 The university has had a site at the iconic agricultural event for nearly 50 years and has been a partner since 2018.

-Pastoral Farming study focuses on Regenerative farming
+Pastoral farming study focuses on regenerative farming

-Whenua Haumanu
+Read more about Whenua Haumanu

 Identifying key genes that cause the disease is an important tool in the battle against kauri dieback.